jstrchn/website/content/publication/2017-Strachan-QJEP.md

 +++
-title = "Examining the durability of incidentally learned trust from gaze cues."
+title = "Examining the durability of incidentally learned trust from gaze cues"

 # Date first published.
 date = "2017-04-13"